ProSource | 9/6/2016 | Expert Advice

 Review their remodeling process, go over your budget, ask for several references (and be sure to check them!) as well as insurance information and certifications.

 Choosing a trade pro can be a difficult decision, but if you do your homework and follow your instincts, you’re sure to pick the right one for the job.
+Read more on how to find the right trade professional.

 With the completion of these first three steps, you’re ready to dive into the second half of pre-planning for your remodeling project.
 This will include laying out your new room design, selecting and purchasing materials, and reviewing your remodeler’s contract.
 Let’s dive in!